danielsimon254/wk6ip/README.md

+# STAGE 1

 # Overview
  This project involved the automation of configuration using ansible.
 Ansible is set to deploy microservices to virtualbox using Vagrant.
 Everything is automated and by playing the ansible book, the application gets fired up automatically!!!